isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A class that has a "special state" that must be handled separately from other states by member functions or users causes extra work
 (and most likely more errors).
 Such a type can naturally use the special state as a default constructed value, whether or not it is copyable:

-    // std::ofstream is not a copyable value type.
+    // std::ofstream is not a copyable type.
     // It does happen to have a default constructor
     // that goes along with a special "not open" state. ofstream out {"Foobar"};